 We intend to engage in advocacy work for this community and to share the stories of incarcerated people in the US.
 People need to know the truth of what is happening behind bars in this country, and that truth needs to be made so apparent that it can no longer be ignored.
 This is our problem, and we need to fix it.
 The first step is spreading awareness about the human rights abuses currently happening in our jails and prisons.

 We want to produce media telling the stories of these people, and sharing these stories to the world.
 People need to know what is happening behind bars in this country, and it is our duty to tell them.
 However, we can't do this alone.
 We'll need to travel to people who are currently incarcerated or who have been formerly incarcerated to document their stories.
 We'll need photographers, journalists, and media contacts to handle outreach and get these stories out there.
 Below is a donation form.
-If you want people to know what is going on in the prisons and jails of the US, we ask that you give a donation today, or set up a recurring donation, allowing us to provide continuing services in the future.Donation form coming in late January.
+If you want people to know what is going on in the prisons and jails of the US, we ask that you give a donation today, or set up a recurring donation, allowing us to provide continuing services in the future.Donation form coming soon.